-Students walking home are to exit through the Main Entrance (Door #1) and proceed to the crosswalk.
-They should proceed on the sidewalk to the crossing guard at the corner of English Station Way and English Station Road.
+Students walking home are to exit through the main entrance (door #1) and proceed to the crosswalk.
+They should proceed on the sidewalk to the corner of English Station Way and English Station Road.
+Walkers traveling to the South or East of the school during carpool may use the steps to English Station Road by the Junior Academy.
+These students should exit the elementary door #5 or door #15 by the red gym and use the marked crosswalks to reach the stairs to English Station Road.